openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 The trainer should then implement the training event following these basic principles:

--   Create an environment for active participation, where participants can share questions and opinions
+-   Create an environment for active participation, where participants can share questions and opinions;
--   encourage communication between the interpreters
+-   encourage communication between the interpreters;
--   record attendance of the interpreters, and
+-   record attendance of the interpreters; and
 -   assess the capacity of the interpreters at the end of the training and record the results.
 -   Thinking about the basic principles for a training (a-d above) briefly write out how you might achieve these goals.

 Following the training, the coordinator and the trainer should prepare a report summarizing:

--   The training actions taken,
+-   the training actions taken;
--   The attendance (example below), and
+-   the attendance (example below); and
--   The results of the assessment of capacity.
+-   the results of the assessment of capacity.

-This information should be documented as part of the decision making process for the verification (see `module 5`_).
+This information should be documented as part of the decision making process for the verification (see `Module 5`_).

 .. csv-table::
     :header: Name, Day 1, Day N